Table of content

 - A freelance worker can be involved in other projects, which means less commitment;

 - Complicated onboarding process.

-The most popular option among business owners these days is hiring development teams with the outsourcing collaboration model.
-IT Outsource is a contract-based collaboration mode, where a group provides the IT-reliant business processes, application services, and infrastructure solutions.
+The most popular option among business owners these days is hiring web development team with the outsourcing collaboration model.
+Outsourcing web developers is a contract-based collaboration mode, where an outsourcing company provides the IT-reliant business processes, application services, and infrastructure solutions.

 This model has become more relevant this year, as the pandemic has given way to widespread remote collaboration.
-According to the annual global revenue from information technology, outsourcing reached 66.5 billion U.S. dollars in 2019.
+In 2023, spending on IT services is projected to reach around $1.4 trillion worldwide.

 Pros of Outsource Hiring